Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Kohn-Sham equations and Hamilton’s equations

 \subsection{Machine learning energy functional}

 From this part to the end, the discussion is limited to the 1-dimensional system.
-In this section, we'll demonstrate how we incorporate the equations derived above into the neural networks.
+For simplicity, we use $H[\bi{c}(t)]$ and $H[\bi{q}(t),\bi{p}(t)]$ instead of $H_{KS}[\{\bi{c}_m(t)\}_{m = 1, 2\ldots}]$ and $H_{KS}[\{\bi{q}_m(t), \bi{p}_m(t)\}]$ for the following discussion, because as shown in Eq.~\ref{eq:HE_KS}, all Kohn-Sham orbitals follow the same differential equation.
+In this section, we will demonstrate how we incorporate the equations derived above into the neural networks.